semente-de/documentation/0.3/gaiato/README.md

 ## Partnership with GAIATO

 GAIATO is a nonprofit organisation based in Ubatuba, Brazil.
-It will host the semente residency in February 2025.
-The toolkit will be used to help visualise and develop further the organisations' projects.
+It hosted the semente residency in February 2025.
+The toolkit was used to help visualise and develop the organisations' projects.

 ## About GAIATO